oauth2-proxy/oauth2-proxy/README.md

 ## Endpoint Documentation

 OAuth2 Proxy responds directly to the following endpoints.
 All other endpoints will be proxied upstream when authenticated.
+The `/oauth2` prefix can be changed with the `--proxy-prefix` config variable.

 * /robots.txt - returns a 200 OK response that disallows all User-agents from all paths; see [robotstxt.org](http://www.robotstxt.org/) for more info
 * /ping - returns an 200 OK response